Swindon, Staffordshire: Amenities

 The village is also home to two churches, Swindon United Reform Church and St John's Church of England Parish Church which also includes a Primary School.
-The church of St John's was built in 1854 and is currently not a listed building but is part of the Smestow Vale Team which also includes St. Michaels Church in Himley and the Anglican churches in Wombourne, Trysull and Bobbington.
+The church of St John's was built in 1854 and is currently not a listed building but is part of the Smestow Vale Team which also includes St. Michael's Church in Himley and the Anglican churches in Wombourne, Trysull and Bobbington.

 The village has seen a slight demand for developments of housing on the greenbelt but this has been met with backlash from residents and councilors.